Mason Industrial Technology (NYSE:MIT) Sees Unusually-High Trading Volume

-Mason Industrial Technology, Inc. (NYSE:MIT) saw strong trading volume on Thursday .
-6,750 shares changed hands during mid-day trading, a decline of 80% from the previous session’s volume of 33,159 shares.The stock last traded at $9.72 and had previously closed at $9.72.
+Mason Industrial Technology, Inc. (NYSE:MIT) saw an uptick in trading volume on Thursday .
+23,861 shares changed hands during mid-day trading, a decline of 23% from the previous session’s volume of 31,116 shares.The stock last traded at $9.75 and had previously closed at $9.73.

 Mason Industrial Technology, Inc does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2020 and is based in New York, New York.